Inside Mexico's Thriving Tech Hub: Startups and Success Stories

 (Up)

 The tech industry contributes 3.3% to Mexico's GDP and employs over 1.1 million people.
+Additionally, there is an estimated 5.6% growth in business and government ICT spending by 2024, fueled by a projected workforce of 30.8 million employees across 5.2 million businesses.

-What challenges does Mexico's tech industry face?
+What challenges do Mexican tech startups face?

 You may be interested in the following topics as well: